GPS Investors Have Opportunity to Lead The Gap, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-20, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Gap, Inc. ("Gap" or the "Company") (NYSE: GPS).
+LOS ANGELES, Jan.
+25, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Gap, Inc. ("Gap" or the "Company") (NYSE: GPS).

 Class Period: November 24, 2021 – July 11, 2022